Wild Alaskan Company

 Here’s how to bring out the best in every fillet of pre-marinated teriyaki salmon, whether you're cooking from thawed or frozen.

-Air Frying Salmon With Teriyaki Marinade
+Air Frying Salmon With Teriyaki Glaze

 *PREFERRED METHOD* The high heat locks in flavor and moisture while caramelizing the sauce for a glazy, delicious finish.
-If cooking from frozen,

 From Thawed